Wizzpert07/Wizzpert-agents/examples/avatar_agents/tavus/README.md

-# LiveKit Tavus Avatar Agent
+# wizzpert Tavus Avatar Agent

 This example demonstrates how to create a animated avatar using [Tavus](https://platform.tavus.io/).